Lessons

 - In-person lessons

-- In-person lessons can be mixed with distance/online lessons as needed.
-For example, if a student needs to be out of town, if a commute is longer than practical for weekly driving, or for those who are recovering from being sick and may be contagious, during their regular lesson time.
+- In-person lessons will be mixed with distance/online lessons as needed.
+For example, online lessons occur if either student or teacher is of town, if a commute is longer than practical for weekly driving, or for those who are recovering from being sick and may be contagious.

 - What if someone needs to miss a lesson?